marcsances/shelltools/README.md

 This folder will contain some shell tools / scripts that I find useful to work with terminals.

+## Installation

+Copy the scripts to your PATH, for example copy all to /usr/local/bin.
+Make sure the files are executable.

 ## The tools

 ### drag / drop